 The additional number of 21 cards of a tarot deck which essentially make up the 5th suit, is divisible by both 3 and 7, both numbers retaining spiritual significance across many world cultures and belief systems.
-(Yes, I know I left out the Fool, but he is a free agent, separate from both the major and minor arcanas.)
+(Yes, I know I left out the Fool, but he is most accurately a free agent, separate from both the major and minor arcanas.)

 The 5th suit of tarot comprising of 21 cards results in 3 tiers of 7.

-This is fascinating stuff when you consider that prior to games with cards, were games with dice.
+This is fascinating stuff when you consider that prior to games with cards, there were games with dice.
 Both card games and dice games are essentially, games of strategy, chance, and luck.
 (Just like a tarot reading, no?)

 The sum of opposite sides of a di is 7 (1+6, 2+5, 3+4) and the total when you add 1+2+3+4+5+6=21.

 Speculation could go on forever.
 It’s the ultimate mystery.
 But there’s no denying that both the regular deck of cards plus the additional 21 cards of a tarot deck all have numerical significance and similarities.
-Yes, the fool is an additional card but it is a card that is not part of either the major nor minor arcana.
+Yes, the fool is an additional card but it is a card that is not part of either the major or minor arcana.
 He’s a free agent, he’s a wild card outside of any of the five suits.
 The tarot deck retains the 3-7-21 relationship

 So back to tarot